DevOp-Edureka/git-branchs-merge-conflict/myInfo.md

-I am the Develper 2.
-I line in Load.
+I am the Developer 2.
+I live in Laos.
 Welcome. this code cretad by Main.